siobyrne/young-dressage-horse-program-analysis/README.md

 | 1150 |   2023 | DHGP       |         56.128 |
 | 1151 |   2023 | DHGP       |         38.75  |

-Three of the seven outliers were due to the horse completing only one half of the competition, and were dropped.
+Three of the seven outliers (all scores below 54%) were due to the horse completing only one half of the competition, and were dropped.
+Linear regression was performed on the rest of the data (Figure 19).

 ![Developing Horse Grand Prix Division Scatterplot](images/dhgp-scatter.png)